It's great to have you, Rush Lindbaugh and the Excellence in Broadcasting Network.

 Apparently, knife ditto.

-That's now that I know that's not what you're talking about.
+Now that, I know that's not what you're talking about.

-You're talking about what's not being taught what is.
+You're talking about what's not being taught, what is.

-And I think that's uh that's that's that's relevant too.
+And I think that's relevant too.

-But there's also just there are evil people.
+But there's also just, there are evil people.

-We no matter what we do, we're not going to conform everybody in a law-abiding everybody's not going to be like the Carneys.
+No matter what we do, we're not going to conform everybody in a law-abiding.

 We just are not going to be able to have a wholesome family like Jay Carney and Claire Shipman had.